 MEALYBUG COLONY ESTABLISHMENT AND MAINTENANCE

-A P. madeirensis research colony was established on 16 January 2013 using about 100 mealybugs from a source colony maintained on basil plants in a greenhouse at the University of Florida, Mid-Florida Research and Education Center (MREC), Apopka, Florida.
-The source colony was collected previously from naturally infested basil plants on which it was propagated for about three generations.
-The species was verified and a sample was deposited at the Florida State Collection of Arthropods (FSCA), managed by the Florida Department of Agriculture and Consumer Services, Division of Plant Industry (FDACS-DPI) in Gainesville, Florida.
-The research colony was maintained on coleus plants under standard greenhouse conditions at MREC (25-27oC and 14:10 h L:D).
-The mealybugs were transferred to new coleus plants monthly by placing the new plants adjacent to heavily infested plants.
+The P. madeirensis used in this study was established on 16 January 2013 with about 100 mealybugs from a greenhouse colony and reared on basil plants at the University of Florida, Mid-Florida Research and Education Center (MREC), Apopka, Florida.
+The source colony had been collected previously from naturally infested basil plants and propagated for about three generations.
+Identification of the species was verified and a sample deposited at the Florida State Collection of Arthropods, managed by the Florida Department of Agriculture and Consumer Services, Division of Plant Industry, Gainesville, Florida.
+We maintained our P. madeirensis colony . on coleus plants under standard greenhouse conditions at MREC (25-27oC and 14:10 L:D photoperiod).
+Mealybugs were transferred to new coleus plants monthly by placing the new plants adjacent to heavily infested plants.

-The coleus plants, variety Big Red Judi, were obtained from a local nursery in North Central Florida.
-Cuttings were removed from the plants by selecting healthy 10 to 15 cm long branches, cutting each of them at the base, removing the lower leaves, and planting them in 10 cm diam. plastic pots filled with Farfard Growing Mix 2/C-2 (Canadian sphagnum peat moss, perlite, vermiculite, dolomitic limestone, and wetting agent) (Sungro Horticulture, Agawam, Massachusetts).
-The plants were maintained in the greenhouse on a mist system for 2 weeks that was activated every 10 min. for 10 s from 0800 to 2000 h.
-Then the plants were moved to another greenhouse table for regular maintenance (Croxton & Kessler 2007).
-Cuttings from 3 month old coleus plants were used for the tests.
+The coleus plants, variety Big Red Judi, used in this study were obtained from a local nursery in North Central Florida.
+Cuttings were removed from plants by selecting healthy 10 to 15 cm long branches, cutting each at the base, removing lower leaves then planting them in 10 cm diam plastic pots filled with Farfard Growing Mix 2/C-2 (Sungro Horticulture, Agawam, Massachusetts) containing Canadian sphagnum peat moss, perlite, vermiculite, dolomitic limestone, and wetting agent.
+Plants were maintained in the greenhouse on a mist system for 2 weeks that was activated every 10 min. for 10 s from 0800 to 2000 h.
+Plants were moved to another greenhouse table for regular maintenance using the methods ofCroxton & Kessler (2007).
+Cuttings from 3 month old coleus plants were used for all tests.

 ASSESSMENT OF COLEUS CUTTING PHYTOTOXICITY CAUSED BY BIORATIONAL PRODUCT DIPS

-The phytotoxic effect of insecticidal dips used to kill mealybugs on coleus cuttings must be minimized.
-Therefore, the biorational products to be assessed were known to cause low levels of phytotoxicity while at least partially controlling soft-bodied insects (Pless et al. 1995).
-Beginning in March 2013, the following biorational products were tested: Natur’l oil (93% soybean oil, 7% emulsifiers, StollerUSA, Houston, Texas), Publix® Dish Detergent, Ultra, Mild & Gentle (Publix, Lakeland, Florida), Wetcit® (8.15% alcohol ethoxylate surfactant, Oro Agri International), and Vapor Gard® (96% di-1-p-menthene, Miller Chemical and Fertilizer, Hanover, Pennsylvania).
-The products were mixed in distilled water at 0.1%, 0.5%, 1%, and 1.5%.
-Distilled water also was used as a treatment.
-For each dip, five 10 cm long coleus cuttings with two fully develop leaves were simultaneously submerged and lightly agitated for 30 s.
+Beginning in March 2013, the following biorational products were tested: Natur’l oil (93% soybean oil, 7% emulsifiers; StollerUSA, Houston, Texas), Publix® Dish Detergent, Ultra, Mild & Gentle (Publix, Lakeland, Florida), Wetcit® (8.15% alcohol ethoxylate surfactant; Oro Agri International), and Vapor Gard® (96% di-1-p-menthene; Miller Chemical and Fertilizer, Hanover, Pennsylvania).
+Products were mixed in distilled water at concentrations of 0.1%, 0.5%, 1%, and 1.5%.
+Distilled water alone was also used as a treatment.
+For each dip, five 10 cm long coleus cuttings, with two fully develop leaves, were simultaneously submerged and lightly agitated for 30 s.
 This is a typical procedure used by nurseries to treat plant cuttings.
-Each treatment was repeated twice and the cuttings were planted in individual 10 cm diameter plastic pots filled with the Faford® growing mix.
-The plants were maintained under the mist system for 4 weeks and watered for 12 h per day at intervals of 30 s every 10 min.
-Phytotoxicity was then assessed weekly for 4 weeks using the following categories: chlorosis, leaf curling, chlorotic flecking, necrotic flecking, marginal necrosis, marginal chlorosis, chlorotic streaking, necrotic streaking, holes, tip chlorosis, and tip necrosis.
-The symptoms were assigned numerical values ranging from zero for no damage to 5 for highly damaged plants.
-This approach to scoring plant damage was adapted from assessments of other ornamental plants treated with insecticides for controlling aphids, scale insects and mealybugs (Hansen et al. 1992).
+Each treatment was repeated twice and cuttings planted in individual 10 cm diameter plastic pots filled with Faford® growing mix.
+Plants were maintained under the mist system for 4 weeks and watered 12 h per day at intervals of 30 s every 10 min.
+Phytotoxicity was assessed weekly for 4 weeks using the following categories: chlorosis, leaf curling, chlorotic flecking, necrotic flecking, marginal necrosis, marginal chlorosis, chlorotic streaking, necrotic streaking, holes, tip chlorosis, and tip necrosis.
+Phytotoxcity symptoms were each assigned numerical values ranging from zero for no damage to 5 for highly damaged plants.
+This approach to scoring plant damage was adapted from assessments of other ornamental plants treated with insecticides for controlling aphids, scale insects, and mealybugs (Hansen et al. 1992).

 EFFICACY OF THE BIORATIONAL PRODUCTS FOR CONTROLLING MEALYBUGS ON COLEUS CUTTINGS